abdulwahid211/GUI-Sockets-Java/README.md

 # Sockets-Java-GUI
-An internet chart room application built using Sockets and Swing in Java.
+An internet chat room application built using Sockets and Swing in Java.

 It uses a Server which enables multiple clients to communicate and interact with each other.